Best Overall: Quirk Spiked & Sparkling Seltzers at Drizly

 Why Trust Liquor.com?

-Joshua M. Bernstein is a veteran journalist specializing in beer, spirits, food, travel, and other intoxicating ways of the world.
+Joshua M. Bernstein is a veteran journalist specializing in beer, spirits, food, travel.
 He regularly writes for The New York Times, Men’s Journal, New York magazine, Wine Enthusiast and Imbibe, where he’s a contributing editor in charge of beer coverage.
 Bernstein is also the author of five books: "Brewed Awakening," "The Complete Beer Course," "Complete IPA," "Homebrew World" and "Drink Better Beer."
 He loves drinking crisp pilsners and all things lager.